thumbnail image

 And to this day, when things are hard and painful, my first thought is “How can I get out of this?”
 My favorite way to escape is by planning trips I’ll never really take.
 I can spend hours planning where I’ll go, where I’ll stay and even reading menu’s and planning out what I’ll order to eat!

 If we can’t escape our pain, many of us find something that reduces the pain, even if only temporarily.
 Do any of these sound familiar?
-Depressed: treat myself to a whole tub of ice cream, or a shopping spree.
+Depressed: treat myself to a shopping spree, or at least to a whole tub of ice cream.
 Insecure: Go ahead and flirt with a co-worker just this once to get a little positive encouragement.
 Lonely: Watch a good romance movie, or read a romance novel and imagine I’m the one that ends up happy and loved.
 Isolated: Get on an app and chat with anyone you can find.

-However, neither of these techniques, escaping or dulling the pain, really bring any hope of help or peace in the midst of difficult circumstances.
+However, neither escaping nor dulling the pain really bring any hope of help or peace in the midst of difficult circumstances.

 When I stood looking out those windows on Oahu, to the far right was a very large old plumeria with no leaves except a few at the top and one bunch of deep pink flowers.
 Each morning the light sparkled through the petals.
 While my eyes were drawn upward to the mountain in front of me, those sparkling petals drew my gaze.
 I never lost track of the backdrop of that majestic mountain, but my eyes were fixed upon the bright pink flowers right in front of me.